 If you have a sudden pain in your scrotum, call a doctor and get to a hospital or doctor's office as soon as you can.
 Don't eat or drink anything until you've seen a doctor and found out if you'll need surgery.
 Testicular torsion is an emergency: When it happens, a guy needs surgery — fast.
 Saving the testicle becomes more difficult the longer the spermatic cord stays twisted.

 Sometimes, the spermatic cord can become twisted and then untwist itself without treatment.
-This is called torsion and detorsion, and it can make testicular torsion more likely to happen in the future.
+This is called torsion and detorsion, and it can make testicular torsion more likely to happen again.
 If your spermatic cord untwists and the pain goes away, it might be easy to ignore it, but you should call the doctor anyway.
-He or she can check you out and take steps to make testicular torsion unlikely in the future.
+They can check you out and take steps to make another testicular torsion unlikely.

 Get Help Right Away